Bradbev/qgrep/doc/txt/readme.txt

 used for compressing and decompressing the search material
 - [PThreads-w32](http://sourceware.org/pthreads-win32/) provides
 threading on Windows
-- [Lua](http://www.lua.org/); much of the functionality of igrep is programmed in Lua.
+- [Lua](http://www.lua.org/); much of the functionality of qgrep is programmed in Lua.

-# igrep - Super fast full text grep for programmers
+# qgrep - Super fast full text grep for programmers

 -----------------------

 ## Introduction
-Programmers commonly need to search code, faster searching makes for more productivity. igrep is significantly faster than search tools that don't build a database and is very easy to setup - simple projects need only a couple of lines of configuration.
+Programmers commonly need to search code, faster searching makes for more productivity. qgrep is significantly faster than search tools that don't build a database and is very easy to setup - simple projects need only a couple of lines of configuration.
-igrep runs on OS X and Windows, with a Linux port coming soon.
+qgrep runs on OS X and Windows, with a Linux port coming soon.

 ## Installation

 ### OSX
-Currently igrep runs on OSX 10.5 or later on a 64bit Intel system.
+Currently qgrep runs on OSX 10.5 or later on a 64bit Intel system.
 [Download](nofile) and extract to a directory of your choice.

 ### Linux
-Coming soon, please email <brad@igrep.com> to express your interest.
+Coming soon, please email <brad@qgrep.com> to express your interest.

 ### Windows
 [Download](setup) and run the Windows installer.

 ## Configuration and Usage
-igrep expects to find a configuration file in a specific place.
-For *nix systems the file is `~/.igrep/projects.lua`
+qgrep expects to find a configuration file in a specific place.
+For *nix systems the file is `~/.qgrep/projects.lua`

-For Windows the file is `$(HOME)/.igrep/projects.lua` if it exists, or `$(HOMEDRIVE)$(HOMEPATH)/.igrep/projects.lua` otherwise.
+For Windows the file is `$(HOME)/.qgrep/projects.lua` if it exists, or `$(HOMEDRIVE)$(HOMEPATH)/.qgrep/projects.lua` otherwise.

-If the projects.lua file cannot be found, igrep will output an error message with the path where it is expecting to find the file.
-A large part of igrep's functionality is written in Lua, and Lua is also used for project configuration.
-Every igrep command except **search** results in the `projects.lua` file being executed.
+If the projects.lua file cannot be found, qgrep will output an error message with the path where it is expecting to find the file.
+A large part of qgrep's functionality is written in Lua, and Lua is also used for project configuration.
+Every qgrep command except **search** results in the `projects.lua` file being executed.
 The full Lua language is able to be used from `projects.lua`, though it should be kept simple.
-The **search** command is intended to be as fast as possible (the whole point of igrep!), and will run without processing the `projects.lua` file.
+The **search** command is intended to be as fast as possible (the whole point of qgrep!), and will run without processing the `projects.lua` file.

 ### Example